jsfest/sf-cfp/README.md

 ## Events

-There are several events accepting speaking proposals: BackStrap, DHTMLConf, Evolution of Experience and Scaling up and Down.
+There are several events accepting speaking proposals: RejectJS, DHTMLConf, Evolution of Experience and Scaling up and Down.
 Feel free to submit talks that fit any of these events.

 ## Talk Acceptance